-Here Paul is dealing with a believer who has been involved in sexual sins, that the Corinthian Church had taken lightly.
+Here Paul is dealing with a believer who had been involved in sexual sins, that the Corinthian Church had taken lightly.
 However, Paul took it quite seriously.
-It was a sin, that even those outside the Church would find unacceptable.
-That a man should have relations with his father’s wife, his own stepmother.
+It was a sin that even those outside the Church would find unacceptable.
+That a man should have sexual relations with his father’s wife, his own stepmother.
 This sin would reflect upon the reputation of the Church and on the Gospel of Jesus.
 So Paul makes this same pronouncement, of delivering this one to Satan.
 However, here also, the judgement is redemptive, not punitive.
 However, it is severe in its scope.
 Paul states that this one is delivered to Satan, “for the destruction of the flesh, that the spirit may be saved in the day of the Lord Jesus.”
 The phrase, “destruction of the flesh”, may sound immediately like he is referring to the taking of the physical life.
 However, this is not conclusive.
 If Paul meant the killing of the body, he likely would have used the word, soma, which specifically refers to the physical human body.
 Here, Paul uses the word, sarkos, which is normal language for Paul, when referring to the old man of sin, the sinful nature in man.

 When these two cases of “delivering to Satan” are viewed together, we see that the goal is corrective discipline, not punitive judgement.
 In the case of I Cor., the goal is that the spirit of the offender would be saved in the day of the Lord Jesus, through the discipline of destroying the flesh.
 That is, destroying the power and hold that the flesh has on this one.
 In the I Tim. passage, the goal is that they would learn (lit., be instructed) not to blaspheme.
 In both passages, the discipline is the grace and mercy of God, “for whom the Lord loveth, he chasteneth.”